pixee/upload-tool-results-action/README.md

     # Default: https://api.pixee.ai
     pixee-api-url:

     # Path to the tool's results file to upload to Pixeebot.
-This does not apply to SonarCloud integration, because the action retrieves the results directly from SonarCloud.
+This does not apply to Sonar integration, because the action retrieves the results directly from Sonar.
     # Required, when `tool` is not "sonar"
     file:
 ```